Surgical Oncology Clinic

-Faculty physicians in the Division of Surgical Oncology provide multi-modality evaluation and surgical treatment as part of the Dan L. Duncan Cancer Center.
+Faculty physicians in the Division of Surgical Oncology provide multi-modality evaluation and surgical treatment as part of the Dan L Duncan Comprehensive Cancer Center.
 The cross-disciplinary cancer treatment approach at Baylor College of Medicine, along with its emphasis in research and cancer prevention strategies, has earned a National Cancer Institute (NCI) Cancer Center Designation.

 Baylor surgical oncologists emphasize the application of the latest research as quickly and responsibly as possible to patient care, giving surgeons the opportunity to offer ground-breaking treatment to their patients due to their involvement in progressive bench and clinical research.